 The decision of the Ontario Court of Appeal was stayed (i.e., the law stays as it is written in the Criminal Code) until the decision of the Supreme Court of Canada, which was rendered in December 2013.
 It struck down all three provisions of Canada’s prostitution laws, creating a legal vacuum.
 The current laws remain in place for one year, during which time the Government of Canada has the option to abandon them or implement new laws.

 The EFC was an intervener in the case and responded immediately to the Supreme Court decision.

 In February 2014 the Government of Canada began inviting public input on the reform of Canada’s prostitution laws.
-The online consultation is open until March 17, 2014.
+The online consultation was open until March 17, 2014.